musalbas/musalbas.com-old/_posts/2016-08-17-equation-group-firewall-operations-catalogue.md

 **PANDAROCK**
 A tool for connecting to a POLARPAWS implant.

+**TURBOPANDA**
+A tool that can be used to communicate with a HALLUXWATER implant.
+Also mentioned in the previously leaked [NSA ANT catalogue](https://leaksource.info/2013/12/30/nsas-ant-division-catalog-of-exploits-for-nearly-every-major-software-hardware-firmware/).

 **TEFLONDOOR**
 A self-destructing post-exploitation shell for executing an arbitrary file.
 The arbitrary file is first encrypted with a key.